safespring/web/content/compliance/service_level_agreement_and_support_process.md

 ### Customer support contact points

-For handling and resolution of incidents, E-mail is used for communications.
-E-mails sent to the support email address are automatically added to the ticket history for the incident.
+For handling and resolution of incidents, e-mail is used for communications.
+E-mails sent to the support e-mail address are automatically added to the ticket history for the incident.

 The Safespring support team is available 08-17 all workdays.